Milei criticized for his choices for the Supreme Court

 Argentine President Javier Milei took heavy flak Thursday after signing a decree Wednesday whereby he nominated Buenos Aires City Federal Judge Ariel Lijo to fill the Supreme Court (CSJN) vacancy left by Justice Elena Highton de Nolasco when she retired in 2021.
 The head of state also singled out Manuel García-Mansilla to take over from sitting Justice Juan Carlos Maqueda who will be reaching the mandatory retirement age later this year.

 Lijo's choice was not welcome in Buenos Aires due to his involvement in numerous high-profile cases against prominent politicians which were either shelved or resulted in questionable sentences.
-He was the one to sentence former Vice President Amado Boudou to 5 years in jail in a corruption scandal, among other notorious decisions.
+He was the one to convict former Vice President Amado Boudou in a corruption scandal, among other notorious decisions.

 “Both nominations will restore the number of Supreme Court justices to five,” the Office of the Argentine President (OPRA) argued in a statement.